*Updated for 2018*

 One of the best places to sell computer parts, especially for bulk IT liquidations, is to ITAD companies.
 IT asset disposition companies specialize in buying bulk lots of IT hardware and remarketing it across various secondary channels to maximize returns on the equipment.
 If you have multiple computers, enterprise equipment, or bulk lots of IT equipment, an ITAD vendor is probably at the top of the list of best places to sell computer parts.
 Turnaround depends on preferred method of payment.
 Prepay is rarely an option, but many itad companies will be able to process your order in a few days.
 However, if selling bulk equipment on consignment most itad companies will pay a larger compensation.

 When choosing an ITAD vendor, price, convenience, and trustworthiness are primary considerations.
 Some ITAD vendors will simply take your hardware list and broker it out to countless other vendors.
 This tends to prevent optimal returns on your equipment and crash the market for the hardware you’re selling.
 An ITAD company that knows the market and knows specifically where to remarket your assets will be able to give a better price.
+Also be mindful of e-waste and ensure the company’s server recycling and e-waste downstream are up to par.

 Look for a company that has been in business for a long time and is trusted by several scrupulous enterprises.